Seahawks 53-man roster projection update: Some tougher calls after Seattle’s first preseason game

 The NFL preseason can sometimes feel like it’s played just to decide a handful of roster spots for every team.
-For all the fan and media discussion and position-battle debates, most teams usually already know at least 45-48 of the players who will make up their initial 53-man regular season roster at the time camp begins.
+For all the fan and media discussion and position-battle debates, most teams usually already know at least 45 to 48 of the players who will make up their initial 53-man regular-season roster at the time camp begins.

-But for the Seahawks, some of those bottom-of-the-roster battles appeared to only get more interesting during Thursday’s 22-14 win over Denver, in which backup quarterback Paxton Lynch and undrafted free agent receiver Jazz Ferguson stole the show.
+But for the Seahawks, some of those bottom-of-the-roster battles appeared to only get more interesting during Thursday’s 22-14 win over Denver, in which backup quarterback Paxton Lynch and undrafted free-agent receiver Jazz Ferguson stole the show.

-Here’s my latest guess at the Seahawks’ 53-man roster following Thursday night.
+Here’s my latest guess at the Seahawks’ 53-man roster.

 QUARTERBACKS